Balance Payments and Refunds API

 notes | string | null | Any note recorded. |

-The payee is also sent the usual Seaty payment receipt email, exactly as if the payment had been recorded by hand.
+The payee is also sent the usual Seaty payment or refund email, exactly as if it had been recorded by hand.

 A balance refund does not refund a card payment.
 To refund money that was taken by card through Seaty, use Cancel Order in the admin tools instead.

-Whatever you record here appears in an order's payments (when it can be linked to a specific order) and contributes to the order's amount_paid / balance.
+Whatever you record here appears in an order's payments (when it can be linked to a specific order) and contributes to the order's amount_paid, amount_refunded and balance.
 The two halves, recording and reading, are designed to reconcile.

 Need help?
 Email support@seaty.co.uk.